Import

 DWG/DXF/DWF/3D PDF file formats

-Similarly to many other professional CAD systems, Eyeshot relies on Open Design Alliance for these file formats.
-We have a specific article on how to add the required DLLs.
+Like many other professional CAD systems, Eyeshot depends on the Open Design Alliance for these file formats.
+We have a specific article on how to add the necessary NuGet packages.

 Comments